Reading Time Calculator: Words Per Minute Guide

 | College students | 300-400 | Regular practice |

-Which WPM to Use?
+Which WPM Should You Use?

-- 250-275 WPM: Common for web content
+- 250-275 WPM: Common for web content targeting educated adults.

 Factors Affecting Reading Speed